Diquark

-In particle physics, a diquark, or diquark correlation/clustering, is a hypothetical state of two quarks grouped inside a baryon (that consists of three quarks) (Lichtenberg 1982).
+In particle physics, a diquark, or diquark correlation/clustering, is a hypothetical state of two quarks grouped inside a baryon (that consists of three quarks).
 Corresponding models of baryons are referred to as quark–diquark models.
 The diquark is often treated as a single subatomic particle with which the third quark interacts via the strong interaction.
 The existence of diquarks inside the nucleons is a disputed issue, but it helps to explain some nucleon properties and to reproduce experimental data sensitive to the nucleon structure.
 Diquark–antidiquark pairs have also been advanced for anomalous particles such as the X(3872).

 Formation

 The forces between the two quarks in a diquark is attractive when both the colors and spins are antisymmetric.
-When both quarks are correlated in this way they tend to form a very low energy configuration.
+When both quarks are correlated in this way, they tend to form a very low energy configuration.
 This low energy configuration has become known as a diquark.

 Controversy

 Many scientists theorize that a diquark should not be considered a particle.
-Even though they may contain two quarks they are not colour neutral, and therefore cannot exist as isolated bound states.
+Even though they may contain two quarks they are not color neutral, and therefore cannot exist as isolated bound states.
 So instead they tend to float freely inside hadrons as composite entities; while free-floating they have a size of about 1 fm.
 This also happens to be the same size as the hadron itself.